 How Do You Prepare for the Great Loop?

 Let us talk about what watercraft you can use on the Great Loop.
-You can take on this journey in a canoe, kayak, or on a jet ski, or in an inferior watercraft that is not suitable for the exposed conditions.
+You can take on this journey in a canoe, kayak, on a jet ski, or in an inferior watercraft that is not suitable for exposed climate conditions.
 People have done so.
 No one should go on the Great Loop journey without an international understanding of the “Law of the Sea”.

 To prepare for a journey on the Great Loop. you must know well—first and foremost—the “Law of the Sea”.
 The Law of the Sea is a body of customs, treaties, and international agreements by which governments maintain order, productivity, and peaceful relations on the sea.

-On the Great Loop, you travel into Canadian waters and can enter international waters.
+On the Great Loop, you travel into Canadian waters and can enter other international waters.
 For your safety, you must deep dive into what you need for you and who you are taking with you.
 For a voyage of this magnitude on a vessel, a great deal of preparation is mandatory.
 Take the American Red Cross Adult/Pediatric First Aid, CPR, and AED (automated external defibrillator) course.

 - Keep a log book.